dgmp88/georgep.xyz/_posts/2019-01-20-python-plotting.md

 ### Bokeh

-By far the most complex as this isn't built in.
-This is adapted from [here](https://bokeh.pydata.org/en/latest/docs/gallery/histogram.html).
+By far the most complex as this isn't built in, so we're basically just making a bar plot (not sure why this is called 'quad' here).
+This is adapted from their docs [here](https://bokeh.pydata.org/en/latest/docs/gallery/histogram.html).

 ```python
 # Get the bins for the histogram